Contents

 The general rule is that if binoculars have a magnification of more than 7x then they should be used with a tripod rather than handheld.
 This is because the shake becomes too much at higher magnifications and it is hard to stay focused on far-off objects.

-Astronomy binoculars can also be fairly heavy and so not having a tripod will be an obstacle to long viewing sessions.
+Astronomy binoculars can also be fairly heavy so not having a tripod will be an obstacle to long viewing sessions.

 How to attach binoculars to a tripod?
 Do I need an adapter?